More at rubyonrails.org:

 DELETE /admin/articles/:id admin/articles#destroy admin_article_path(:id)

-If instead you want to route /articles (without the prefix /admin) to Admin::ArticlesController, you can specify the module with a scope block:
+If you want to route /articles (without the prefix /admin) to Admin::ArticlesController, you can specify the module with a scope block:

-scope module: 'admin' do
+scope module: "admin" do

 end

-resources :articles, module: 'admin'
+resources :articles, module: "admin"

-scope '/admin' do
+scope "/admin" do

 end

-resources :articles, path: '/admin/articles'
+resources :articles, path: "/admin/articles"

-In both of these cases, the named route helpers remain the same as if you did not use scope.
-In the last case, the following paths map to ArticlesController:
+For these alternatives (without /admin in path and without Admin:: in module prefix), the named route helpers remain the same as if you did not use scope.

 HTTP Verb Path Controller#Action Named Route Helper